hashicorp/vault/website/source/api/secret/ad/index.html.md

 * `name` (string: "", <required>): The name of the set of service accounts.
 * `ttl` (duration: "", <optional>): The maximum amount of time a check-out lasts before Vault automatically checks it back in.
-Defaults to 24 hours.
 Setting it to zero reflects an unlimited lending period.
 Defaults to the set's `ttl`.
 If the requested `ttl` is higher than the set's, the set's will be used.

 | Method   | Path                              |